itsreimau/Baileys/README.md

 Baileys and its maintainers cannot be held liable for misuse of this application, as stated in the [MIT license](https://github.com/WhiskeySockets/Baileys/blob/master/LICENSE).
 The maintainers of Baileys do not in any way condone the use of this application in practices that violate the Terms of Service of WhatsApp.
 The maintainers of this application call upon the personal responsibility of its users to use this application in a fair way, as it is intended to be used.
 ##

-- Baileys does not require Selenium or any other browser to be interface with WhatsApp Web, it does so directly using a **WebSocket**.
-- Not running Selenium or Chromimum saves you like **half a gig** of ram :/
-- Baileys supports interacting with the multi-device & web versions of WhatsApp.
-- Thank you to [@pokearaujo](https://github.com/pokearaujo/multidevice) for writing his observations on the workings of WhatsApp Multi-Device.
-Also, thank you to [@Sigalor](https://github.com/sigalor/whatsapp-web-reveng) for writing his observations on the workings of WhatsApp Web and thanks to [@Rhymen](https://github.com/Rhymen/go-whatsapp/) for the __go__ implementation.

 > [!IMPORTANT]
-> The original repository had to be removed by the original author - we now continue development in this repository here.
-This is the only official repository and is maintained by the community.
+> This is the only official repository and is maintained by the community.
 > **Join the Discord [here](https://discord.gg/G3RfM6FDHS)**

 ## Install